HammerLabML/java-relational-neural-gas/README.md

 &lt;/dependency&gt;
 </pre>

-If you want to compile the package from source you can download the source code via `git pull` <!-- TODO GIT LINK--> and use the command `mvn package` to compile a .jar distribution.
+If you want to compile the package from source you can download the source code via `git pull https://gitlab.ub.uni-bielefeld.de/bpaassen/relational_neural_gas.git` and use the command `mvn package` to compile a .jar distribution.

-You can download the javadoc either via maven or directly as a .zip file <!-- TODO Link -->, or compile it yourself by downloading the source code via `git pull` and using the command `mvn generate-sources javadoc:javadoc`.
+You can download the javadoc either via maven or directly as a .zip file <!-- TODO Link -->, or compile it yourself by downloading the source code via `git pull https://gitlab.ub.uni-bielefeld.de/bpaassen/relational_neural_gas.git` and using the command `mvn generate-sources javadoc:javadoc`.

 If you want to use the package from MATLAB, please download the .jar distribution and add the line